-In years 3, 4 and 5 the students are trained in technical and communicational clinical skills in small group courses.
+In year 3 of the bachelor students are trained in technical and communicational clinical skills in small group courses.
+These courses are organised in 17 modules of 3-5 days each.
 The Clinical Skills Training is supervised by experienced clinicians.